JHNordic logo

 Access:

-From Jackson, take Hwy 22 west over Teton Pass to Victor ID.
-Drive north on ID Hwy 33 to 5000 N. (Fox Creek Road) Turn right (east) and drive across the flat valley, into Fox Creek Canyon until the road snowplowing ends.
-Be courteous to leave room for other vehicles.
+From Jackson, take Hwy 22 west over Teton Pass to Victor, ID.
+Drive north on ID Hwy 33 to 5000 N. (Fox Creek Road).
+Turn right (east) and drive across the flat valley into Fox Creek Canyon until the road snowplowing ends.
+Please be courteous to leave room for other vehicles.

 Description:

-Begin skiing on the snow-covered road, and depending on snow cover, you may begin near the summer trailhead or quarry gate, or as much as a mile down the forest service road.
-When you reach the quarry gate, continue up the quarry road into the quarry base area.
-Fox Creek, on the right, has a low dam.
-Cross the creek above the dam and pond, which should be snow covered.
-Ski tracks may or may not been available to follow, depending on recent snowfall.
-In general, Fox Creek is not a frequent winter trail, so you may end up breaking trail.
-The bonus however, is to have the entire valley to yourself.
+Beginnings: Commence your skiing adventure on the snow-covered road.
+Depending on snow conditions, your starting point may be near the summer trailhead or as far as a mile down the forest service road.
+Continue up the quarry road into the quarry base area.
+Keep an eye out for Fox Creek, located on the right and marked by a low dam.
+Cross the creek above the dam and pond, which should be snow-covered.
+Ski tracks may or may not be available to follow, depending on recent snowfall.
+It's important to be prepared to break your trail, as Fox Creek is not frequently traveled during winter, offering solitude and tranquility.

-The trail continues up the valley east on the south slope, winding its way through mixed conifer and aspen forests, paralleling the creek.
-Occasionally, the trail will drop back down to creek level and cross the creek.
-At approx 1 mile above the quarry base, the trail crosses a wood bridge to the north side, then progressively climbs the slope, traversing some open meadows and moderately steep slopes, approx 400 feet above the valley floor.
-Take care in traversing these slopes for both avalanche from above, and exposure above steep downhill slopes.
-Unless you have metal edges and strong downhill ski technique, it is best to turn around before.
+Uphill Stretch: The trail proceeds east along the south slope, winding through mixed conifer and aspen forests, running parallel to the creek.
+Periodically, the trail will descend to creek level and cross the creek.
+At approximately 1 mile above the quarry base, the trail crosses a wooden bridge to the north side and gradually ascends the slope.
+While traversing open meadows and moderately steep slopes, you'll find yourself approximately 400 feet above the valley floor.
+Caution is necessary when crossing these slopes due to avalanche risks from above and exposure above steep downhill sections.
+If you lack metal edges and strong downhill skiing skills, it's advisable to turn back at this point.

 Elevation gain: 200m